Trade: 20th century

 The Great Depression was a major economic recession that ran from 1929 to the late 1930s.
 During this period, there was a great drop in trade and other economic indicators.

 The lack of free trade was considered by many as a principal cause of the depression causing stagnation and inflation.
 Only during World War II did the recession end in the United States.
 Also during the war, in 1944, 44 countries signed the Bretton Woods Agreement, intended to prevent national trade barriers, to avoid depressions.
 It set up rules and institutions to regulate the international political economy: the International Monetary Fund and the International Bank for Reconstruction and Development (later divided into the World Bank $ Bank for International Settlements).
 These organizations became operational in 1946 after enough countries ratified the agreement.
 In 1947, 23 countries agreed to the General Agreement on Tariffs and Trade to promote free trade.

 The European Union became the world's largest exporter of manufactured goods and services, the biggest export market for around 80 countries.

 21st century

 Today, trade is merely a subset within a complex system of companies which try to maximize their profits by offering products and services to the market (which consists both of individuals and other companies) at the lowest production cost.
 A system of international trade has helped to develop the world economy but, in combination with bilateral or multilateral agreements to lower tariffs or to achieve free trade, has sometimes harmed third-world markets for local products.

 Free trade

 Free trade is a policy by which a government does not discriminate against imports or exports by applying tariffs or subsidies.
 This policy is also known as laissez-faire policy.
-This kind of policy does not necessarily imply because a country will then abandon all control and taxation of imports and exports.
+This kind of policy does not necessarily imply a country will then abandon all control and taxation of imports and exports.

 Free trade advanced further in the late 20th century and early 2000s: